What is panniculitis?

-Panniculitis is a group of conditions that involve the inflammation of subcutaneous fat.
+Panniculitis is inflammation of subcutaneous fat.
 Despite having diverse causes, most forms of panniculitis have the same clinical appearance.

 Pancreatic panniculitis is the inflammation of subcutaneous fat associated with pancreatic disease, most commonly:

 Rarely, panniculitis can be associated with other pancreatic disorders, including pancreatic pseudocysts, pancreas divisum and vascular pancreatic fistulas.
 It has also been reported in patients with human immunodeficiency virus (HIV).

 Pancreatic panniculitis is rare and is estimated to occur in 2–3% of all patients with pancreatic disease.
 Its incidence is higher amongst alcoholic men.

 The exact cause of pancreatic panniculitis remains unclear and several mechanisms have been implicated in its pathogenesis.
 The release of pancreatic enzymes, including lipase, amylase and trypsin, is believed to be the most significant factor.